januszgrze/bitcoinrollups/blogs/rollups-basically/rollups-basically.md

 After a user initiates this, the transaction will be sent to something called a [sequencer](https://hackmd.io/@EspressoSystems/EspressoSequencer#A-Rollups-Overview).
 A sequencer is the block builder and producer for rollups.
 The sequencer will take transactions, place and order them within a rollup block, and then send the proposed block to the executor and prover.

-It's worth noting that sometimes users can opt into bypassing the sequencer, and sending the transaction to the Layer 1 directly.
+It's worth noting that sometimes users can opt into bypassing the sequencer, and send the transaction to the Layer 1 directly.
 Chainway discusses that [here](https://medium.com/@chainway_xyz/a-sovereign-zk-rollup-on-bitcoin-full-bitcoin-security-without-a-soft-fork-ca0389a0b658).

 #### Execution and proving